 All children are taught how to reflect and make choices that will keep themselves and those around them, safe.
 They discuss and agree class rules at the start of the year which take into account "being safe".
 All children also identify two people who they can go to if they are worried about something.

 10. Monitoring and review

-earlier if necessary. ,
+This policy is monitored by the gearlier if necessary. governing body, and will be revie ewed in two years, or

 Signed (head teacher) (date)

 Signed (chair of C&S committee) (date)